tiprankstipranks

 Our insurance policies may not provide adequate levels of coverage against all claims and we may incur losses that are not covered by our insurance.

 We maintain insurance of the type and in amounts that we believe is commercially reasonable and that is available to businesses in our industry.
-We carry various types of insurance, including general liability, auto liability, workers' compensation, cyber and excess umbrella, from highly rated insurance carriers on all of our properties.
-We believe that the policy specifications and insured limits are adequate for foreseeable losses with terms and conditions that are reasonable and customary for similar businesses and are within industry standards.
+We carry various types of insurance, including general liability, auto liability, workers' compensation, cyber and excess umbrella, from highly rated insurance carriers.
+We believe that the policy specifications and insured limits are adequate to cover against foreseeable losses with terms and conditions that are reasonable and customary for similar businesses and are within industry standards.
 Nevertheless, market forces beyond our control could limit the scope of the insurance coverage that we can obtain in the future or restrict our ability to buy insurance coverage at reasonable rates.
 We cannot predict the level of the premiums that we may be required to pay for subsequent insurance coverage, the level of any deductible and/or self-insurance retention applicable thereto, the level of aggregate coverage available or the availability of coverage for specific risks.
 In the event of a substantial loss, the insurance coverage that we carry may not be sufficient to compensate us for the losses we incur or any costs for which we are responsible.
 In addition, there are types of losses we may incur that cannot be insured against or that we believe are not commercially reasonable to insure.
 For example, we maintain business interruption insurance, but there can be no assurance that the coverage for a severe or prolonged business interruption would be adequate and the deductibles for such insurance may be high.
 These losses, if they occur, could materially adversely affect our business, financial condition and results of operations.

 Legal & Regulatory

-Total Risks: 6/66 (9%)Below Sector Average
+Total Risks: 6/64 (9%)Below Sector Average

-Regulation2 | 3.0%
+Regulation2 | 3.1%

 Regulation - Risk 1